bcrisp084/The-guys-from-work/README.md

 ## Instructions

-To run the program make sure an npm install was performed and procced with running the file with the command "node index" in the terminal.
+To run the program make sure an npm install was performed and proceed with running the file with the command "node index" in the terminal.

 ## License